 Going Beyond "You're Doing it Wrong" : Finding the Root of Injury

-When we talk about musician injuries, we tend to think overuse: playing too much or fundamental misalignment, which is sometimes (but not always!) the case.
-It can also be easy to blame oneself for such an injury, or to receive blame from others that your setup isn't good, that you didn't take breaks, or “you’re doing it wrong because if you did it right, it wouldn’t hurt.”
+When we talk about musician injuries or injuries in general, we tend to think overuse: playing too much or fundamental misalignment, which is sometimes (but not always!) the case.
+It can also be easy to blame oneself for such an injury, or to receive blame from teachers that your setup isn't good, that you didn't take breaks, or my personal favorite “you’re doing it wrong because if you did it right, it wouldn’t hurt.”

 This is not always the case!
 In Elizabeth Andrews' book, "Muscle Management for Musicians," she outlines three different categories, which I've found helpful to look at and evaluate, both for students, teachers, and professionals.